Crawl Spaces In the Summer – Is There Heat Transfer?

 What Problems Arise from an Open Crawl Space?

-Instead of worrying about whether the crawl space can warm up your home, you should be worried about other ways your exposed crawl space can hurt your home in summer.
+Instead of worrying about your crawl space temperature and whether it can warm up your home, you should be concerned about other ways your exposed crawl space can hurt your home in summer.
 A lot of things can and will go wrong.
-Hot, humid air will drive up moisture levels in the crawl space, and this will mark the beginning of your problems.

-Moisture encourages mold growth, a major health hazard, which can infest your floors, walls, and linen.
-Most people focus on the toxic black mold and forget that other strains can impact their health as well.
+Moisture also encourages mold growth – a major health hazard – which can infest your floors, walls, and linen.
+Most people focus on the black mold and forget that other strains can also impact their health.
 When mold takes over your home, it will attract insects.
 Mold is a fantastic food source for mites and other crawling insects.

 Besides making breathing and life in general uncomfortable, moisture can also hurt your fiberglass insulation and ruin the chance of keeping your crawl space warm.
 The material will soak up moisture, get weighed down, and fall off eventually.
 You will have to replace it with a more reliable material.